RacingThePlanet: 4 Deserts Ultramarathon Series

 The 4 Deserts Ultramarathon Series was recognized by Time magazine in 2009 and 2010 as the world's leading series of rough-country endurance footraces.
 The 250 km races take place over 7 days and 6 stages.
 A campsite is raised each night for competitors where they are provided with a place in a tent to sleep, access to hot water, a campfire, medical assistance and the "CyberTent" where they can view and send messages to family and friends and update their race blog.
 Competitors race from campsite to campsite each day through a series of checkpoints where they collect drinking water and can seek medical treatment.

 The results of the race are based on the cumulative time taken for the competitor to complete all the stages, and a competitor must successfully pass through every checkpoint in order to collect a finisher's medal.

 The 4 Deserts Ultramarathon Series comprises the Atacama Crossing (Chile), the Gobi March (Mongolia) (held in China until 2018), the Namib Race (Namibia) (previously the Sahara Race (Egypt and Jordan)) and The Last Desert (Antarctica).
 If a competitor completes the series they gain membership to the 4 Deserts Club.
 There are currently 165 members of the 4 Deserts Club.
 The man and woman with the cumulative highest ranks across the four races at the finish line of each edition of The Last Desert (Antarctica) is crowned the 4 Deserts Champion.

 A new phenomenon was started by competitors in 2008 now called the 4 Deserts Grand Slam.
 This refers to competitors attempting to complete all four of the races in a calendar year.
 Seventy-eight competitors have so far managed to complete the 4 Deserts Grand Slam.

 In addition, beginning in 2010, the 4 Deserts Grand Slam Plus was instigated.
 This refers to competitors attempting to complete the 4 Deserts Ultramarathon Series and the RacingThePlanet Ultramarathon in one calendar year.
-To date (18 January 2021) only eight competitors have managed to achieve this.
+As of 18 January 2021, only eight competitors have managed to achieve this.